-Gallery- Photos of local shows taken by photographers who shoot specifically for us.
-Again, we always obtain official photo passes for our photographers.
-Most of the time we shoot photos of artists we’ve done an interview with, or are conducting a show review for.
+Gallery- Photos of shows taken by photographers who shot specifically for us.
+Again, we (almost) always obtain official photo passes for our photographers.
+Most of the time we shoot photos of artists we’ve done a feature on, or are conducting a show review for.

-Music Mecca launched in 2017, and what actually began as a music classifieds website (think all-things-music Craigslist) transformed into a full-fledged online music publication.
-We’ve since become entrenched in the local community, including Belmont University’s Internship Program, The Entrepreneur Center’s Advisory Program, and continue to expand our local/national network of artists, businesses, and music-related agencies.
+Music Mecca launched in 2017, and what started as a music classifieds website (think all-things-music Craigslist) soon transformed into a full-fledged online music publication.
+We’ve since published shy of 1,000 articles.
+We’ve become entrenched in the Nashville community, including being an active part of Belmont University’s Internship Program, The Entrepreneur Center’s Advisory Program, and continue to expand our ever-growing network of artists, businesses, and music-related agencies.

-Our mission is to maintain a consistent stream of entertainment and information regarding both new and established artists.
-If we can be a unique and useful avenue for dedicated artists to get more exposure for their music, we’ll be psyched.
-And with that, we hope to be a resource for fans to read about their favorite artists, and discover new ones.
+Our mission is to maintain a consistent and concise platform for both rising and established artists.
+We aim to be a unique and useful avenue for dedicated artists to get more exposure for their music.
+And with that, we hope to be a resource for fans to read about their favorite artists and discover new ones.

 Stay tuned, stay well, and read about some of the folks behind the site.

-Paul started playing bass on a cream-colored Fender Squier at 17, and when his curiosity for writing began several years later, he taught himself guitar and began writing songs.
-Paul first sought out freelance writing gigs while volunteering at a hostel in California at 23, and would continue to do so throughout the years.
-While living in tents and bunk beds that same year, he started writing what would be his nonfiction humor travelogue book, Vagrants in Paradise, which was published in 2016 and featured at the Southern Festival of Books that same year and again in 2017.
-Paul moved to Nashville from Ithaca, New York, in the winter of 2015.
-When he’s not writing or recording music, he can be found rough-housing with his two dogs, making piles of wood in his backyard, cooking, and skateboarding.
+It all started with the soundtracks to VHS skate videos and a cream-colored Fender Squier bass for Paul.
+And when he discovered an affinity for writing, he sought out freelance gigs while volunteering at a hostel in California in 2013, and would continue to do so throughout the years.
+While living in tents and bunk beds that same year, he started writing what would be his nonfiction humor travelogue book, Vagrants in Paradise, which was published in 2016 and featured at the Southern Festival of Books in Nashville that same year and again in 2017.
+When not Music Mecca-ing, Paul can be found writing/recording his own music, making hot sauces, and rough-housing with his dogs.

 Andre currently works in the college admissions system in Knoxville, Tennessee, but played an important role in the inception and growth of Music Mecca.
-In the early days of the site, Andre helped generate ideas and finances, and managed various other behind the scenes objectives.
-He grew up with Paul in the Finger Lakes Region of New York, and is a long time acoustic guitar player and fellow lover of the arts and finer things.
+In the early days of the site, Andre helped generate ideas and accumulate finances, and managed various other behind the scenes objectives.
+He grew up with Paul in The Finger Lakes region of New York, and is a long time acoustic guitar player and fellow lover of the arts and finer things.

 Anthony is a local Nashville artist and graphic designer, and go figure, also grew up with Paul and Andre in New York.
-Anthony is responsible for the Music Mecca logo that has been printed on guitar picks, matchbooks, koozies, stickers, and seen by the tens of thousands of visitors to the site and elsewhere.
+Anthony is responsible for the Music Mecca logo that has been printed on guitar picks, matchbooks, koozies, stickers, and seen by the many visitors to the site and elsewhere.
 As you can see, he’s also an avid axe master, and has played and recorded in multiple bands in town.
-He’s an exceptional artist, and you can check out his artwork on his Instagram HERE.
-Drop him a DM if you’re in need of some design work or commissioned art!
+He’s an exceptional artist, and you can check out his artwork on his Instagram.
+Drop him a DM if you’re in need of some design work or commissioned art.